Highlights from the Ratings and Financial Report for Esports Entertainment Group Inc. (GMBL)

 The Benchmark Company gave a rating of “Speculative Buy” to GMBL, setting the target price at $20 in the report published on March 29th of the previous year.

-During the last 5 trading sessions, GMBL rose by +0.36%, which changed the moving average for the period of 200-days by -81.99% in comparison to the 20-day moving average, which settled at $0.0980.
-In addition, Esports Entertainment Group Inc. saw 46.74% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GMBL fell by -20.37%, which changed the moving average for the period of 200-days by -83.86% in comparison to the 20-day moving average, which settled at $0.1018.
+In addition, Esports Entertainment Group Inc. saw 16.84% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading